Contact Us

 Guide insights

-Overtime is usually charged at 1.5x the hourly rate once you go past your booked time or past midnight.
-Always clarify the overtime policy before you start, especially if you're prone to long creative breakthroughs.
+Overtime is usually charged at 1.5 times the standard hourly rate once you go past your original booked time window or past midnight.
+Always clarify the overtime policy before you start, especially if you tend toward long creative sessions or are working with artists who may need extended time to capture a final performance.
+Knowing the rate structure prevents the session from ending on an uncomfortable negotiation rather than a creative high point.

 MIX Recording Studio